 It recommends that you don’t hand over any money or transfer money via Western Union unless you know the person – and you’ve seen the property yourself.

 Can’t see the room yourself?
-SpareRoom recommends asking someone you trust to view it for you although you can also conduct a Google image search to see the exterior of the property.
+SpareRoom recommends asking someone you trust to view it for you, but you can also conduct a Google image search to see the exterior of the property.

 Another red flag for a rental scam is if the room for rent is unusually cheap for the area, so make sure you understand what the average prices are for your desired area.